Technux/meta-technux/README.md

 This layer contains Technux additions, it depends on:

 URI: https://github.com/Technux/poky
-branch: technux (or technux-dev for development purpose)
+branch: master (or technux-dev for development purpose)
 revision: HEAD